flclxo/target-checkout-bot/README.md

 This bot will be released and launched towards end of April with MacOS/Windows/ARM support.

-Looking for developers to help me work on Walmart message me on discord m4swift.
+Looking for developers to help me work on Walmart message me at my email on my github.

 -Bypass Shape cookie gen target anti-bot (no need to have chrome extension like Stellar/Refract(Prism) and a cookie jar to send requests)
 -Fast Mode (Bypass implemented)